LinusCode146/TheCipher/README.md

 g# TheCipher

-Website to explain different types of ciphers
-Also with enryption and decryption possibilities
+Online application with the goal of visually explaining different kind of cyphers used in modern and historic cryptography.